 By Martha Ashwell

-As part of Manchester Irish Festival 2017, MIW wrote original work for our event, ‘Echoes of Ireland’.
-Voices from our past echo down to us through the years and the miles, inspiring us to create more words and pass that echo on.
+As part of the Manchester Irish Festival 2017, I wrote this original work for our event, ‘Echoes of Ireland’.
+Voices from our past echo down to us through the years, inspiring us to create more words and pass that echo on.
 I’ve written two poems echoing the experiences of migration.
 The first poem, ‘Leaving Ireland’, tells of the hopes and dreams of the young emigrant.
 The second poem, ‘Migratory Mourning’, expresses the feelings of the mother left behind.
 They were inspired by the words of Danny Boy.

 You’re off to America, I hear, Sean.